priscia99/progetto-ing-sw-2021/README.md

-# ing-sw-2021-prisciantelli-romagnoni-pizzamiglio
+# Final Examination - Software Engineering Project - A.Y.
+2020/2021

 # Prova finale - Progetto di Ingegneria del Software - A.A.
 2020/2021

 Implementation of the board game 'Masters of the Renaissance' for PC.
+The main goal of this project is the replica

-The project consists in the creation of a system composed by a single server, capable of managing several games (organised in lobbies), to which several clients can connect.
+The project consists of the creation of a system composed of a single server, capable of managing several games (organized in lobbies), to which several clients can connect.

 Clients can connect to the server and play either via command line (CLI) or graphical interface (GUI).

+The project was graded **29/30**.

 ## Documentation